DevQAC/QA-Portal/qa-portal-services/README.md

 ##### 2.2.2.1.
 Overview

 The portal-application-api project manages the resources that control what menu items and pages are available to a user in the portal, through role based access.<br><br>Each Portal page is associated with one or more roles, and only users with one or more of these roles can access these pages.
 Each page is a member of a Portal Project (E.g. Feedback, Reflection) which is used to group portal pages on the portal UI menu.<br><br>
 The roles for a user are associated with a portal application, with the top level menu on the UI only showing the applications that the user has access to (e.g. Training).
-Each application (e.g. Training, HR) can have multiple roles (training-user, training-manager, training-admin), but a single user can only at most one role per portal application.<br><br>
+Each application (e.g. Training, HR) can have multiple roles (training-user, training-manager, training-admin), but a single user can have at most one role per portal application.<br><br>
 Portal applications and the associated resources can only be managed by a user with the super-user role through the administration application.<br><br>
 The portal-application-api manages the qa portal application database schema through the flyway library and scripts located in the src/main/resources/db/migration folder.
 Possible change for the future would be to move these into a database management project.<br>